Linuxfabrik/kickstart/CONTRIBUTING.md

 - `lf-debian.cfg`: logged via `logger(1)` in `d-i preseed/early_command`, which lands in `/var/log/syslog` during install and later in `/var/log/installer/syslog`.
 - `lf-ubuntu.cfg`: logged via `logger(1)` in `early-commands`, which lands in the live installer journal and later in `/var/log/installer/installer-journal.txt`.

-The stamp appears as a literal in multiple places within each of the three files (header comment, early/late commands, and for `lf-rhel.cfg` the `%pre` shell variable).
-All occurrences must be kept in lockstep when bumping — `grep -n LF_KICKSTART_VERSION lf-*.cfg` is a quick way to find them.
+The stamp appears as a literal in multiple places within each file (header comment, early/late commands, and for `lf-rhel.cfg` the `%pre` shell variable).
+All occurrences within the file being bumped must be kept in lockstep — `grep -n LF_KICKSTART_VERSION lf-<distro>.cfg` is a quick way to find them.

 Rules:

-- Bump `LF_KICKSTART_VERSION` in every commit that changes the effective content of `lf-rhel.cfg`, `lf-debian.cfg` or `lf-ubuntu.cfg` (kickstart/preseed/autoinstall logic, embedded shell/Python, comments that end up in the generated output).
+- Bump `LF_KICKSTART_VERSION` in the file whose effective content changes (kickstart/preseed/autoinstall logic, embedded shell/Python, comments that end up in the generated output).
+Files that were not touched in the commit do not need to be bumped.
 - Pure documentation commits (`README.md`, `CONTRIBUTING.md`, `CHANGELOG.md`) do not bump the version.
-- If multiple content-changing commits happen on the same day, increment `NN` accordingly.
+- If multiple content-changing commits to the same file happen on the same day, increment `NN` accordingly.
-- Releases (as described in the `Changelog` section) also imply a version bump, because they are also content changes.
+- Releases (as described in the `Changelog` section) also imply a version bump for the files that changed since the previous release.

 ### Coding Conventions